DFNOsorio/GEMuseXMLReader/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Arguments

 - [-csv [CSV]] - Convert the XML to a CSV.
 Output filename is optional.
+- [-pcsv [PCSV]] - Convert the XML to a CSV (Pandas formated).
+Output filename is optional.
+- [-ops [OPS]] - Convert the XML to a txt compatible with PLUX's opensignals.
+Output filename is optional.
 - [-x [EXCEL]] - Convert the XML to a Excel.
 Output filename is optional.
 - [-np [NUMPY]] - Convert the XML to a Numpy.
 Output filename is optional.
 - [-json [JSON]] - Convert the XML to a JSON.
 Output filename is optional.